OncoRNALab/TruncalFlow/README.md

 ## **Notes**

-If you wish to re-run the clustering step for certain samples, where clustering was finished, you'll need to delete the clustering results for this sample first.
+- If you wish to re-run the clustering step for certain samples, where clustering was finished, you'll need to delete the clustering results for this sample first.
 This is done to protect against overwriting the results in case multiple samples (in one folder) are used.

+- In local mode, samples are processed sequentially.
+In PBS mode, one clustering job is submitted per sample, and postprocessing starts as each sample completes.